FastyBird/shelly-connector/docs/index.md

 ### Configuring the Connector with the FastyBird User Interface

-You can also configure the Shelly connector using the FastyBird user interface.
-For more information on how to do this, please refer to the FastyBird documentation.
+You can also configure the [Shelly](https://shelly.cloud) connector using the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) user interface.
+For more information on how to do this, please refer to the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) documentation.

 ## Devices Discovery

-The Shelly connector includes a built-in feature for automatic device discovery.
-This feature can be triggered manually through a console command or from the FastyBird user interface.
+The [Shelly](https://shelly.cloud) connector includes a built-in feature for automatic device discovery.
+This feature can be triggered manually through a console command or from the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) user interface.

 ### Manual Console Command